Rajnigandha flower is no doubt one of the most pleasant-smelling flowers in the world.

 Mulch is simply a layer of different material (often organic) applied on top of the potting soil.

-Covering the top layer of the potting mix with mulch helps retain the moisture as liked by Rajnigandha plant.
+Covering the top layer of the potting mix with mulch helps retain the moisture as liked by the Rajnigandha plant.

 You can use dried leaves or small wooden sticks for mulching your plant.